 Consider phytoestrogens.
 Phytoestrogens are estrogen-like compounds naturally made by plants that bind to estrogen receptors in your body and elicit an estrogenic effect.
 Well known phytoestrogens found in food include soy and flax seeds.

 Use natural herbs.
-Pueraria mirifica is traditional herbal medicine that originates from Thailand and contains powerful phytoestrogens.This plant has been used for hundreds of years for its hormone balancing and rejuvenation processes – especially during perimenopause and beyond.
+Pueraria mirifica is a traditional herbal medicine that originates from Thailand and contains powerful phytoestrogens.This plant has been used for hundreds of years for its hormone balancing and rejuvenation processes – especially during perimenopause and beyond.
 By binding to estrogen receptors and modulating estrogen levels, this special plant reduces the uncomfortable symptoms of peri-menopause and menopause.

 Interestingly, Pueraria mirifica contains the two strongest phytoestrogens, miroestrol & deoxymiroestrol, which are thousands of times stronger than the phytoestrogens in soy or red clover.